Skip to content

 Adding event listener

-- name - the type of the event. refer to the table below.
+• name - the type of the event.
+Refer to the event types table.

 Example: